The Developer, Builder, Contractor, Renovator and Landscaper's Guide to Hydro Ottawa

 - LG MVA & X/R

 - Transformer information (voltage on the primary and secondary service, kVA, number of transformers, and impedance).

-You can expect to receive a response within 10 business days of submission.
+You can expect to receive a response within four weeks of submission.

 Accuracy of Information: Hydro Ottawa endeavours to maintain the accuracy of this information.
 It makes no representation or warranty, however, as to the accuracy of this information and cannot be held responsible for errors.

 If you require power consumption history, please send your request to [email protected], along with the following information:

 - Account number;

 - Meter number;